$\mathbf{B-L}$ model with $\mathbf{D_4\times Z_4\times Z_2}$ symmetry for fermion mass hierarchies and mixings: Introduction

-In this study, we modify the model in Refs. \cite{VienD4JPG20, VLKD4MPLA21} by additional introduction one $SU(2)_L$ doublet $H^'$ assigned in $\underline{1}^'$ under $D_4$ symmetry in the lepton sector \cite{VLKD4MPLA21} and replace one doublet by singlet in the quark sector \cite{VienD4JPG20}.
-The first family of the right handed charged lepton ($l_{1R}$) and the right handed neutrino ($\nu_{1R}$) are assigned in $\underline{1}^'$ under $D_4$ symmetry which is different from those of Refs. \cite{VienD4JPG20, VLKD4MPLA21}.
-Furthermore, the assignments under $Z_4$ symmetry of right-hand leptons $l_{1R},\, l_{\alpha R}, \, \nu_{1R}, \, \nu_{\alpha R}$ and singlet scalars $\chi,\, \varphi, \, \phi$ in our present work are also different from those of Ref. \cite{VienD4JPG20, VLKD4MPLA21}.
-As a consequence, the charged lepton mass hierarchy, the neutrino mass hierarchy and the quark mass hierarchy can be naturally achieved.
-It is not the first time that the $B-L$ model is based on $D_4$ symetry \cite{vlD48}, however, in our previous model and other models with $D_4$ symmetry the mass hierarchy among charged leptons and quarrks are usually non-trivial.
-Oppositely in our present study, the observed fermion mass hierarchies are natural results of our model.
+In this study, we propose another $D_4$ model, which differs from those of Refs. \cite{VienD4JPG20, VLKD4MPLA21}, by additionally introducing one doublet ($H^'$) put in $\underline{1}^'$ under $D_4$ \cite{VLKD4MPLA21} and using one singlet instead of one doublet in the quark sector \cite{VienD4JPG20}.
+The properties under $D_4$ of the right handed charged lepton ($l_{1R}$) and of the right handed neutrino ($\nu_{1R}$), and the properties under $Z_4$ of right-hand leptons $l_{1R},\, l_{\alpha R}, \, \nu_{1R}, \, \nu_{\alpha R}$ and singlet scalars $\chi,\, \varphi, \, \phi$ in our present work are completely different from those of Ref. \cite{VienD4JPG20, VLKD4MPLA21}.
+As a consequence, the charged-leptons, neutrinos and quarks mass hierarchies can be naturally achieved.

 The rest of this work is layout as follows.
-In section \ref{model} we present a $B-L$ model based on $D_4\times Z_4\times Z_2$ symmetry as well as introduce the particle content of the model.
-Section \ref{quark} is dedicated to lepton and quark masses and mixings.
-We make conclusions in Sec. \ref{conclusion}.
+We present the model description in section \ref{model}.
+Sections \ref{quark} and \ref{lepton} are devoted to the quark and lepton masses and mixings, respectively.
+Section \ref{NR} is for the numerical analysis.
+We make some conclusions in Sec. \ref{conclusion}.